-I am an Assistant Professor at Johns Hopkins University on the faculty of the Carey Business School, the School of Medicine, and the Armstrong Institute for Patient Safety and Quality, and I serve as Academic Director of Executive Education at the Carey Business School.
+I am an Assistant Professor at Johns Hopkins University on the faculty of the Carey Business School, the School of Medicine, and the Armstrong Institute for Patient Safety and Quality.
+I also serve as Academic Director of Executive Education at the Carey Business School.

 PhD in Business Administration (Management & Organizations)

 In my research, I explore how individuals learn and develop from their own and others’ experiences at work, with a particular emphasis on learning in health care organizations and other knowledge-intensive work environments.
 Much of my work focuses on dyadic and social mechanisms of learning in these organizations, unpacking how individuals learn through interpersonal interactions and shared understanding of other’s experiences at work.

 In addition to my research on learning in organizations, I also explore and write about topics related to leadership, learning, and management in health care, and share this work in academic journals, teaching cases, and practice-focused publications.